hhhx1911/eslam-abdallah-resume/README.md

 <br>
 From faculty of Suez Institute for Management Information Systems, Suez, Overall Grade: Very Good

-## PROFESSIONAL EXPERIENCE
+## PROFESSIONAL EXPERIENCE 🚀

 ### 1. Full Stack  @ [Iksib]
-<sub> </sub>
+> a multi-tenancy [Store] website, Users can register to make thier own  sub-domain,
-a multi-tenancy [Store] website, Users can register to make thier own  sub-domain, Making/Providing dashboard for them to have full control of the website.
+> Making/Providing dashboard for them to have full control of the website.

 **Technologies-Packages used**
     - [laravel](https://laravel.com/)